- Who qualifies for a free Office 365 subscription?

 All active students with a valid CWL account.

-Staff, Faculty, Continuing Studies students, or students at affiliated colleges are not eligible for the software.
+Staff, Faculty, Extended Learning students, or students at affiliated colleges are not eligible for the software.
 However, staff and faculty who are also students may download and use the software if they qualify with the above requirements.
 A student who graduates, or is no longer an active UBC student, loses his/her legal right to use the software.

 2. Who is considered an active student for the purposes of Office 365 licensing?